UsernameDiana/Investigation_and_Reporting/MicroserviceArchitectureB2.md

-To better reflect on microservice architectural approach, during the development of [HackerNews](https://github.com/ProjectHackernewsGroup04) project in Software Development BA degree.
-We implemented our system as microservices.
+To better reflect on microservice architectural approach, during the development of [HackerNews](https://github.com/ProjectHackernewsGroup04) project in Software Development BA degree, we implemented our system as microservices.
 The project consists of several services, implemented in different languages and each responsible for different parts of the HackerNews application.